 - 2019 – Official launch of Ubuntu Synergy with 20-year game plan.

-My current projects focus on generating residual revenue for various causes, Using all the skills acquired over the years.
+My current projects focus on generating residual revenue for various causes, Using the wide skillset acquired over the years.
 I’m making everything available for free through Club SYNERGY.
 Anyone can learn the Art of Living Freely.
 In order to accelerate the reach of Ubuntu Synergy, I’m looking for the cream of the crop ~ 100 top affiliates who really get it.
 Mentoring these 100 individuals to generate in excess of 100K each per month.
 Charity begins at the cash register and collectively we can REALLY make a difference.
-While this is my personal website, I mentor through my professional website.
-Feel free to follow me there…
+I mentor through my professional website and gladly assist those willing to learn.

 My personal development continues…

 ATPL (Airline Transport Pilot License)

 No matter our achievements nor our age, we should never stop learning.
 Constantly reaching out to do more and grow mentally.
 Setting lofty goals is the secret to success.
 Shoot for the moon, always.
 In my case it’s to upgrade my commercial rating to Airline Transport Pilot.
 No intention to fly for a commercial airline, but rather to be a better pilot.